Find Affordable College Courses

 Read full report on Allied Health & Medical Assisting Services at Wor-Wic Community College

 The in-demand associate degree programs at Harford Community College helped the school earn the #5 place on this year’s ranking of the most popular allied health and medical assisting services schools in Maryland.
-Located in the rural area of Bel Air, Harford Community College is a public college with a small student population.
+Located in the rural area of Bel Air, Harford Community College is a public school with a small student population.

 #5